-These guidelines are used in conjunction with other University documents such as the TTU Graduate Catalogs and the WH-SON Graduate Student Handbook.
-The TTU Graduate Catalogs contain essential information about University policies and procedures.
-The WH-SON Graduate Student Handbook contains additional policies, regulations, resources, and services available for students.
-The Handbook and Guides are located on the TTU Whitson-Hester School of Nursing website.
-This document complies with the AACN Essentials of Master's Education for Advanced Nursing Practice; the ANCC Consensus Model for APRN Regulation, Licensure, Accreditation, Certification, Education; the NONPF Core Competencies for NP Education, and with university and departmental policies.
+These guidelines are used in conjunction with other University documents such as the ETSU and TTU Graduate Catalogs, ETSU-TTU DNP Student Handbook, and ETSU-TTU DNP Project Guidelines.
+The ETSU and TTU Graduate Catalogs also contain essential information about University policies and procedures.
+The ETSU-TTU Student Handbook contains additional policies, regulations, resources, and services available for students.
+The Handbook and Guides are located on the ETSU College of Nursing website and the TTU College of Nursing website.
+This document complies with AACN Essentials of Doctoral Education for Advanced Nursing Practice the Consensus Model for APRN Regulation, Licensure, Accreditation, Certification, Education, NONPF Core Competencies for NP Education, University policy and departmental policy.

-These guidelines pertain to the following student concentrations:
+These guidelines pertain to the following student NP concentrations.